“Outdoorsy” can mean different things to different people.

 - Activities for kids – a frisbee, ball & glove, jars to catch fireflies are things you can bring from home for kids to have fun with when camping.
 If they’re the crafty type, they can try making a pretend campfire.

-- Contingency plan – If the weather won’t cooperate, you have a fearful child or you left some essentials at home, have a contingency plan like turning your camping trip into a day-long hike with picnic.
+- Contingency plan – With uncooperative weather, a fearful child or you essentials left at home, it’s good to have a contingency plan like turning your camping trip into a day-long hike with picnic.
 You can even try fake camping with kids.

-And really what’s most critical for camping beginners to have:
+And what’s most critical for camping beginners to have:

-- Really great friends that have experience camping, won’t laugh at you (much), and can show you the ropes.
-Sometimes, literally.
+- Really great friends that are experienced at camping, won’t laugh at you (much), and can show you the ropes!